What is the Insolvency Test for a Limited Company?

 Wrongful trading is a situation where a company continues to trade while knowingly insolvent.

-Directors must take measures to avoid wrongful trading, such as prioritizing creditor payments over personal and bank payments, maintaining accurate financial records, seeking professional advice when the company is in financial difficulty, and being aware of the duty to prevent trading while insolvent.
+Directors must prevent wrongful trading by prioritizing creditor payments, maintaining accurate financial records, seeking professional advice during financial difficulties, and avoiding trading while insolvent.

 Under UK law, wrongful trading is considered a criminal offence, with possible custodial sentences of up to ten years.